 They can’t compute an effect size from a single occurrence.
-And yet, people generally have no trouble making one-off causal judgements.
+And yet, people generally have no trouble making one-off causal judgments.
 Quillien believes that this paradox can be resolved with the following hypothesis.
-When people make a causal judgment, they are unconsciously imagining the different ways that an event could have unfolded.
+When people make a judgment about cause and effect, they are unconsciously imagining the different ways that an event could have unfolded.
 He said:

 “These counterfactuals give you the data that you need in order to compute this measure of effect size.”

-Guided by these ideas, Quillien designed a simple mathematical model of how people make causal judgments.
+Guided by these ideas, Quillien designed a simple mathematical model of how people make judgments about cause and effect.
 To test his model, he analyzed data from an experiment conducted by Harvard psychologist Adam Morris and his colleagues.
-The experiment used a lottery game to explore the effect of probability and logical structure on people’s causal intuitions.
+The experiment used a lottery game to explore the effect of probability and logical structure on people’s intuitions about cause and effect.

 “The probability of events affects our sense of causation in a strange way,” Quillien explained.
 Say a professor, Carl, wants funding for a project.
 His request is reviewed by his department chairs, Alice and Bill, both of whom have to approve it.
 Alice approves nearly every application, but Bill is notorious for rejecting most of them.
 The question is, if Carl receives his funding, who’s most responsible?

-In their experiment, Morris and his colleagues were able to precisely quantify this effect that an event’s probability had on people’s causal judgment.
+In their experiment, Morris and his colleagues were able to precisely quantify the effect that an event’s probability had on people’s causal judgment.
 Their conclusion was surprising, and no psychological theory at the time could explain their results, Quillien said.
-When he re-analyzed their data, Quillien found that his mathematical model closely matched how Morris’s participants had assigned causality to the various events.
+When he re-analyzed their data, Quillien found that his mathematical model closely matched how Morris’s participants had assigned cause and effect to the various events.
 In fact, it matched the data better than any other model to date.

 The results highlight how probability and logical structure together inform our causal intuition.
 When both votes are necessary for Carl to get funding, it will happen only if the most stringent committee member is on board.
 As a result, people attribute a positive outcome to the less likely vote.
 By contrast, in situations where a single vote is enough, the approval of the more permissive faculty member is what most often determines the outcome.